 The trustee for each series of transition bonds will be named in the applicable prospectus supplement.
 The trustee may resign at any time upon 30 days' notice by so notifying us.
 The holders of a majority in principal amount of the transition bonds of all series then outstanding may remove the trustee by so notifying the trustee and us in writing and may appoint a successor trustee.
 We will remove the trustee by written notice if the trustee ceases to be eligible to continue in this capacity under the indenture, the trustee becomes a debtor in a bankruptcy proceeding or is adjudged insolvent, a receiver, administrator or other public officer takes charge of the trustee or its property or the trustee becomes incapable of acting.
-If the trustee resigns or is removed or a vacancy exists in the office of trustee for any reason, we will be obligated promptly to appoint a successor trustee eligible under the indenture.
-No resignation or removal of the trustee will become effective until acceptance of the appointment by a successor trustee.
+If the trustee resigns or is removed or a vacancy exists in the office of trustee for any reason, we will be obligated promptly to appoint a successor trustee.
 The trustee shall at all times satisfy the requirements of the Trust Indenture Act, as amended, and the Investment Company Act of 1940, as amended, and have a combined capital and surplus of at least \$50 million and a long-term debt rating of "Baa3" or better by Moody's, BBB- or better by S&P and, if applicable, BBB- by Fitch.
 If the trustee consolidates with, merges or converts into, or transfers all or substantially all of its corporate trust business or assets to, another entity, the resulting, surviving or transferee entity shall without any further action be the successor trustee.
 We and our affiliates may, from time to time, maintain various banking, investment banking and trust relationships with the trustee and its affiliates.